platformsh/platformsh-docs/docs/src/guides/strapi/adding-frontends/_index.md

 you can sign up using an existing GitHub, Bitbucket, or Google account.
 If you choose one of these options, you can set a password for your Platform.sh account later.

 After creating an account, you will be prompted to create your first project.
-Since you are be providing your own code, use the "Blank project" option.
+Since you are providing your own code, use the "Blank project" option.
 You are able to give the project a title and choose a region closest to the visitors of your site.
 You also have the option to select more resources for your project.
 This is especially important with multi-application projects, so make sure to consult the [**Plan size**](#plan-size) note below for more details.

 ## Plan size